dmgordon25-web/CRM_MASTER/docs/IMPLEMENTATION_CHANGES_20251104.md

 # Implementation Changes - November 4, 2025

+> Updated for current code as of 2025-11-18.
+Code under crm-app/ is the source of truth; this document is a descriptive snapshot.

 ## Summary
 This document tracks the changes made in response to the critical feedback provided for further review before merging.